deathlyrage/breakingpointmod/README.md

 	12 | Tanoa
 	```
 * Remember if you open more servers increment the instance = x; by one in your server's config.cfg and then in the database set the world id correctly for that instance id
-* Copy the included server_start.bat file from the Tools folder to your server directory and edit as necessary (The defaults provided will work for a 32Bit server running on port 2302).
+* Copy the included server_start.bat file from the Tools folder to your server directory and edit as necessary (The defaults provided will work for a 64 Bit server running on port 2302).
 * Double click the batch file and wait for the server to start, if everything went successfully you should see the server start and a console displayed saying the following.
 	```
 	Starting Connection To Databases...